xPeach-94/git-workshop/README.markdown

 If you've created an account, open your terminal and type:
 `cd ~/.ssh && ssh-keygen`

-Press ENTER twice, until you'll receive a key (you'll see something with [RSA 3072] ending with [SHA256] and then some characters below).
+Press ENTER twice if you don't want to set a password for now, but otherwise follow the instructions in your terminal, until you'll receive a key (you'll see something with [RSA 3072] ending with [SHA256] and then some characters below).
 Now type:

 On OS X run: `cat id_rsa.pub | pbcopy`